Hunting with a handgun can be quite challenging, so choosing the right one is very important.

 There are lots of great handguns on the market today.
-However, most of these handguns are designed for self defense and target shooting, not for hunting.
-Fortunately, there are several manufacturers that specifically produce some high quality handguns for hunting.
+However, most of these handguns are designed for self-defense and target shooting, not hunting.
+Fortunately, there are several manufacturers that specifically produce some high-quality handguns for hunting.

-When choosing the right handgun to take hunting, you need to carefully consider the conditions it will need to operate under on a hunt.
-A hunting handgun that is ideal for making a shot at a few yards (or feet) on a bayed-up hog or cougar might not work nearly as well when you need to make a 100-yard shot on a deer.
+When choosing the right handgun to take hunting, you need to carefully consider the conditions it'll be hunting under.
+A hunting handgun that's ideal for making a shot at a few yards (or feet) on a bayed-up hog, bear or cougar might not work nearly as well when you need to make a 100-yard shot on a deer.

 For that reason, it's important to choose the correct tool for the job.
 Here are my picks for the seven best handguns for hunting.

-When it was first introduced in 1979, the Double Action/Single Action Ruger Redhawk took the market by storm.
-It featured a reinforced cylinder that was slightly longer than normal, which allowed shooters to safely use higher pressure loads than most other revolvers could handle.
-This reason, combined with reliability and accuracy displayed in these handguns, made the Redhawk extremely popular among hunters and those looking for a good bear-defense gun.
+When it was first introduced in 1979, the Ruger Redhawk took the market by storm.
+The double-action/single-action revolver featured a reinforced cylinder that was slightly longer than normal, which allowed shooters to safely use higher-pressure loads than most other revolvers could handle.
+This, combined with reliability and accuracy displayed in these handguns, made the Redhawk extremely popular among hunters and those looking for a good bear-defense gun.

 The Redhawk and Super Redhawk come standard with adjustable iron sights, but a scope may be mounted if desired, giving the user a great deal of flexibility.
-All in all, the Redhawk and Super Redhawk are great choices for handgun hunters and have been used to cleanly take virtually every species of big game in the world, from deer to elephant.
+All in all, the Redhawk and Super Redhawk are great choices for handgun hunters and have virtually taken every species of big game in the world, from deer to elephants.

 The Smith & Wesson Model 29 was the first commercially available handgun specifically designed to shoot the .44 Magnum cartridge.
-Clint Eastwood's character Harry Callahan made the Model 29 and the .44 Magnum incredibly famous after the movie "Dirty Harry” was released in 1971.
+Clint Eastwood's character Harry Callahan made the Model 29 and the .44 Magnum incredibly famous after the movie "Dirty Harry" came out in 1971.

-Available with barrel lengths ranging from 3 inches to 10.7 inches long, and in a stainless steel version known as the Model 629, the Smith & Wesson Model 29 is a good choice for handgun hunters under a variety of situations.
-The pistol can fire .44 Magnum and the slightly less powerful .44 Special cartridges, both of which are more than enough to ethically take a wide variety of game such as deer, feral hogs, and black bear at short to moderate range.
+The pistol can fire .44 Magnum and the slightly less powerful .44 Special cartridges.
+Both are more than enough to ethically take a variety of game such as deer, feral hogs and black bear from short-to-moderate range.

 Experienced hunters have also used the Model 29 or the Model 629 chambered in .44 Magnum to safely take larger species of big game like elk, moose, and brown bear.

 Sometimes bigger really is better.
 When this is the case, the Taurus Raging Bull is about as big as they come.
-Currently available in .44 Magnum and .454 Casull, sporting a 5-inch, 6.5-inch, or an 8.4-inch barrel, and offering the ability to mount a scope, there are few big game animals that can't be ethically hunted with the Taurus Raging Bull.
+It's currently available in .44 Magnum and .454 Casull, sporting a 5-inch, 6.5-inch or an 8.4-inch barrel.
+It also offers the ability to mount a scope, and there are few big game animals that can't be ethically hunted with the Taurus Raging Bull.

-However, shooting a Taurus Raging Bull is not for the weak or the faint of heart: even when using the longest barrel available it is loud and has a tremendous recoil.
-A ported barrel cuts down on the recoil slightly, but increases an already bright muzzle flash and makes it louder to shoot.
-However, if you can handle all of the disadvantages of the Raging Bull, it is quite a choice for hunting with a handgun.
+However, shooting a Taurus Raging Bull is not for the weak or the faint of heart.
+Even when using the longest barrel available, it's loud and has a tremendous recoil.
+A ported barrel cuts down on the recoil slightly, but increases an already-bright muzzle flash and makes it louder to shoot.
+However, if you can handle all the disadvantages of the Raging Bull, it's quite a choice for hunting.

-If you're a fan of cowboy-style revolvers for hunting, then the Ruger Blackhawk may be just what the doctor ordered.
-The original Ruger Blackhawk was chambered in .44 Magnum and was introduced in the 1950s shortly after the Smith & Wesson Model 29.
+If you're a fan of cowboy-style revolvers for hunting, the Ruger Blackhawk single-action revolver may be just what the doctor ordered.
+The original Ruger Blackhawk, chambered in .44 Magnum, and was introduced in the 1950s shortly after the Smith & Wesson Model 29.

-That is not to say that the Glock 20 is limited strictly to hunters who use hounds: plenty of deer hunters successfully use the Glock 20 year after year.
+That's not to say the Glock 20 is limited strictly to hunters who use hounds, though.
+Plenty of deer hunters successfully use the Glock 20 year after year.

 Speaking of taking longer-range shots, since its introduction in the 1960s, the Thompson-Center Contender has been one of the most popular handguns for hunting in the United States.
-Even though it is only a single-shot pistol, the Thompson-Center Contender is incredibly accurate and is also completely customizable.
+Even though it's only a single-shot pistol, the Thompson-Center Contender is incredibly accurate and is also completely customizable.